-A Continuous Improvement Plan, as required in 16 V.S.A. §165, shall be developed and implemented in each public school district.
-The plan shall be designed to improve the performance of all students enrolled in the district.
+A Continuous Improvement Plan, as required in 16 VSA 165, shall be developed and implanted in each public school district.
+Each SU/SD shall develop and implement a Continuous Improvement Plan as required by 16 V.S.A. § 165.
+The plan shall be designed to improve-the performance of all students enrolled in the district. student learning and maintain a safe, orderly, civil learning environment that is equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive; and free from harassment, hazing and bullying.
 If a school district comprises more than one school building, a combined plan for some or all the buildings may be developed.
 The plan, however, may reflect the different needs of individual schools.

-The plan should be the overall planning and implementation document for the school, incorporating other planning requirements (either from the state, the federal government, local requirements, or external grant requirements) into a single planning document.
+The Plan should be serve as the overall planning and implementation document for the school strategic plan for the SU/SD, incorporating other-reporting, planning, and implementation requirements (either from state, the federal government, local requirements, or external grant requirements) articulated by federal and state law and regulation and other local requirements into a single planning document.

-The plan shall be developed with the involvement of school board members, students, teachers, administrators, parents and other community members.
-The plan shall be reviewed at least annually for effectiveness toward meeting the stated goals, and shall be revised as necessary.
+The Plan shall be developed with the involvement of a culturally and socially diverse group of school board members, students, teachers, administrators, parents-families, and other community members.
+If an SU/SD comprises more than one school building, a combined plan for some or all the buildings may be developed; however, the Plan should reflect the different needs of individual schools.
+The Plan shall be reviewed at least annually for effectiveness toward meeting the stated goals and shall be revised as necessary.